Cultural Support and Education Resources

 - At least 18 years old at the time of the election

-HMC students may register either in California, as a resident of Claremont, or in your home state using your permanent home address.
-If you register in California using your HMC Claremont address, note that your HMC mailbox address is an invalid residential address.
+Harvey Mudd students may register either in California, as a resident of Claremont, or in your home state using your permanent home address.
+If you register in California using your Harvey Mudd Claremont address, note that your College mailbox address is an invalid residential address.

 If you live on campus, list the name of your dorm as your address.
 The dorm street addresses are available by selecting your dorm on the campus map.
 If you live off campus, use your off-campus street address.